 Just Transition Initiative

-• Enhance institutional arrangements that support just processes in the energy sector to deliver more equitable outcomes;
+• Enhance institutional arrangements that support just transformations in the energy sector.

-• Support an inclusive, bottom-up engagement, where policy-makers prioritize the feedback from local communities on the suitability of energy project developments; and
+• Facilitate inclusive, bottom-up engagement, where policymakers prioritize the feedback from local communities on energy project developments.

-• Promote cross-sectoral projects (coal regions in transitions, energy poverty, gender equality, clean air) between the energy sector (industry, coal mines, utilities) and other departments (such as the public sector, academia, innovation hubs, IFIs) to develop inclusive energy policies, programs, or financing schemes.
+• Promote cross-sectoral projects between the energy sector (industry, coal mines, utilities) and other departments (such as the public sector, academia, innovation hubs, IFIs) to develop inclusive energy policies, programs, and financing schemes.

-• Encourage regular communication and exchange of best practices in the fields of energy poverty, gender equality, coal regions in transition and clean air.
+• Encourage regular communication and exchange of best practices in the fields of just transition, energy poverty, gender equality, coal regions in transition and clean air.

 Just transition dimensions in brief